--delete & replace in part - section 1:2.2 Reference Publications: Any reference to NFPA 5000, Building Construction and Safety Code, 2012 Edition, shall be to the International Building Code, 2012 edition, as amended in this code.
+-delete & replace in part - section 1:2.2 Reference Publications: Any reference to NFPA 5000, Building Construction and Safety Code, 20152 Edition, shall be to the International Building Code, 2015 edition or International Existing Building Code 2015 edition, as amended in this code.

--delete & replace- section 1:3.3.182.11 Definition of Health Care Occupancy: An occupancy used for purposes of medical or other treatment or care of three or more persons where such occupants are mostly incapable of self-preservation due to age, physical or mental disability, or because of security measures not under the occupant's control.
+-delete & replace- section 1:3.3.1832.11 Definition of Health Care Occupancy: An occupancy used for purposes of medical or other treatment or care of three or more persons where such occupants are mostly incapable of self-preservation due to age, physical or mental disability, or because of security measures not under the occupant's control.

--delete & replace- section 3.3.182.25.22 Definition of Residential Board & Care Occupancy: A building or portion thereof that is used for lodging or boarding of three (3) or more residents, not related by blood or marriage to the owners or operators, for the purpose of providing personal care services.
+-delete & replace- section 1:3.3.1832.25.22 Definition of Residential Board & Care Occupancy: A building or portion thereof that is used for lodging or boarding of three (3) or more residents, not related by blood or marriage to the owners or operators, for the purpose of providing personal care services.